rpede/SecureSoftwareDevelopment/assignments/oidc_guide.md

 ## Session

-Last step after establishing a valid user identity is to setup a session in your web application.
+Last step after establishing a valid user identity is to set up a session in your web application.
 So that verified user identity can persist across HTTP requests.

 By following this guide you will be using server-side rendering of HTML (no JavaScript frontend).
-Therefore the best way to maintain a session is with a cookie.
+Therefore, the best way to maintain a session is with a cookie.

 What are [session & cookies](https://stackoverflow.com/questions/11142882/what-are-cookies-and-sessions-and-how-do-they-relate-to-each-other)?

-### C#
+### C-Sharp (C#)

 Learn about [Session and state management in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-7.0).